Help01/actorswiki/Scene-organization.md

 ## The component “Starter”
 ![Стартер](https://i.gyazo.com/9f8964dad3333abbe57a9d3f35c3cc5e.png)
 Starter is an essential component.
 When the scenes are loaded or changed, the component "Starter" is processed first.
-Its functions include the initialization of handlers for the current level, the management of additional scenes at the start.
+Its functions include the initialization of handlers for the current level, the management of additional scenes at the beginning.
 The starter is responsible for which scenes can remain after the main scene is closed.

 Any starter serves as a single entry point into the program (level) - all the components inherited from Actor or Monocached will be initialized after the starters. to be continued =)